Effect-TS/effect/.changeset/warm-onions-kneel.md

 "effect": patch
 ---

-feat: Fiber.joinAll, return array of A.
+change return type of Fiber.joinAll to return an array